 Tobacco use remains the leading cause of preventable death and disease in the United States and in Virginia.
-To address this enormous toll, the American Lung Association in Virginia calls for the following actions to be taken by our elected officials:
+To address this enormous toll, the American Lung Association calls for the following actions to be taken by Virginia's elected officials:

 - Increase the cigarette excise tax by at least $1.00 per pack;

 - Create parity between taxes on cigarettes and other tobacco products; and

 - Fund tobacco prevention and cessation programs at the Centers for Disease Control and Prevention (CDC)-recommended level.

 Multiple bills to prohibit tobacco products in schools, including on school grounds and to strengthen the state's Clean Indoor Air Act were also introduced in the state House of Representatives and Senate.
 Current law prohibits smoking in some public places but allows separately-ventilated smoking rooms in restaurants and bars, and completely leaves out workplaces that are not open to the public.
 Unfortunately, all bills were left in their respective legislative committees and died.